Egg White Frittata

 Everybody loves high-protein breakfasts because they are very fulfilling.

-In fact, you won’t need to snack in the morning when your breakfast is packed with proteins, and it gives a lot of energy.
+In fact, you won’t need to snack in the morning when your breakfast is packed with proteins, and it gives you a lot of energy.

 You can also make egg white bites for an on-the-go option.